-Kenny Stroud and sons Chase and Aaron react to the orange/black water in the bathroom that smells bad and has an oily residue mixed with coal soot.
-Kenny’s health is affected and he fears for his sons.
+A father and sons react to the orange/black water in the bathroom that smells bad and has an oily residue mixed with coal soot.
+His health is affected and he fears for his sons.
 He suffers from rashes and red eyes when he showers and he tells the kids, “Don’t brush teeth in water.
 Don’t drink the water.”

 He told National Geographic that when he moved in six years ago he thought the only problem was that the water was discolored by iron.
-Stroud, 38, has since developed gallstones, breathing problems, memory loss, and his hair is falling out.
+At 38 years old, he has since developed gallstones, breathing problems, memory loss, and his hair is falling out.
 He has anxiety, nervousness, and his pancreas is at two percent function.
 All of this occurred after he moved to this trailer.
 Scared for his family, he asks, “What have I done to them?”
 Neighbors in nearby Williamson and Rawls who have the same water are having it analyzed.

 A November 4, 2003 Associated Press article by Michelle Saxton of the Williamson Daily News entitled “Water in Mingo Communities Contains Manganese” stated that some security guards quit opening valves on Massey pumps when they realized they were poisoning the community.
 In a later court hearing it was shown that Massey Coal Company had, indeed, Illegally injected slurry from the Rawls Sales Processing Company (Massey Coal Company subsidiary) impoundment into abandoned underground mines for at least eight years.